colah/Conv-Nets-Series/part1.md

 In our previous examples, we've used 1-dimensional convolutional layers.
 However, convolutional layers can work on higher-dimensional data as well.
 In fact, the most famous successes of convolutional neural networks are applying 2D convolutional neural networks to recognizing images.

-In a two-dimensional network, instead of looking at segments, $A$ will now look at patches.
+In a 2-dimensional convolutional layer, instead of looking at segments, $A$ will now look at patches.

 For each patch, $A$ will compute features.
 For example, it might learn to detect the presence of an edge.
 Or it might learn to detect a texture.
 Or perhaps a contrast between two colors.